lindseystead/foodbank-checkin-portfolio/README.md

 ## 🌟 What Makes This Special

-- ✨ **Production-Ready & Deployed**: Currently deployed and serving real food banks across Canada—ready for immediate use
+- ✨ **Production-Ready**: Fully deployed demo system ready for immediate use by Canadian food banks
 - 🚀 **Scalable Architecture**: Built to handle multiple locations and high-volume check-ins simultaneously
-- 🔄 **Easily Adaptable**: Can be quickly adapted for other organizations who need a check-in system (appointments, events, services)
+- 🔄 **Easily Adaptable**: Designed for easy adaptation to other organizations who need a check-in system (appointments, events, services)
 - 📱 **QR Code Workflow**: Clients scan QR codes displayed at entrance using their tablets or mobile devices—no dedicated kiosk hardware needed
 - 🌍 **Multi-Language Support**: 7 languages (English, French, Spanish, Chinese, Hindi, Arabic, Punjabi)
 - 📊 **CSV-First Architecture**: Works immediately with CSV exports—no API access required